Your data + Google Dataset Search

 A DOI is only as good as the location of the content.
 If your data are in a location that is not being actively maintained and the link goes dead, your DOI will be dead as well.
 The DOI can be updated to point to a new link, but do you really want to remember to do that every time you have to move your files?
 That's why it's important to put your content in a location that you can rely on staying constant over time, like the Stanford Digital Repository.

-Once your content is in the Stanford Digital Repository, you can request that we assign it a DataCite DOI.
+When you deposit your content in the Stanford Digital Repository, most users will be able to select the option to get a DataCite DOI at the same time.
 And with DataCite implementing schema.org in a way that is compliant with Google Dataset Search guidelines, your dataset should show up there once the dataset metadata at DataCite has been properly crawled by Google.

 Still have questions?